Prostate cancer usually develops slowly, so there may be no signs for many years.

 What is the prostate?

-The prostate is a small gland in the pelvis, found only in men.
+The prostate is a small gland in the pelvis and is part of the male reproductive system.

-About the size of a satsuma, it's located between the penis and the bladder, and surrounds the urethra.
+About the size of a walnut, it's located between the penis and the bladder, and surrounds the urethra.

 The main function of the prostate is to produce a thick white fluid that creates semen when mixed with the sperm produced by the testicles.